syncfusion-content/blazor-docs/blazor/diagram-component/page-settings.md

 * The [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PageSettings.html#Syncfusion_Blazor_Diagram_PageSettings_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PageSettings.html#Syncfusion_Blazor_Diagram_PageSettings_Height) properties of `PageSettings` define the size of the page.
 The default value of width is 1123 pixel and height is 794 pixel.

-* The [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PageSettings.html#Syncfusion_Blazor_Diagram_PageSettings_Orientation)property of `PageSettings` used to change the page orientation to portrait or landscape.
+* The [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PageSettings.html#Syncfusion_Blazor_Diagram_PageSettings_Orientation) property of `PageSettings` used to change the page orientation to portrait or landscape.
 The default orientation is landscape.

 * Page breaks are used as a visual guide to see how the pages split into multiple pages.
 The [ShowPageBreaks](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PageSettings.html#Syncfusion_Blazor_Diagram_PageSettings_ShowPageBreaks) property decides the Visibility of Page breaks.
 By default, it is false.
 If it is true, then the page break lines will be visible.